What is Business Process Testing (BPT)? – Example

 6. QA Testers run and debug the individual components

-BPT Roles:
+BPT Roles

-Role #1) Subject Matter Expert (SME): Subject Matter Expert is a person who is considered an authority in a particular area.
+Role #1) Subject Matter Expert (SME): A Subject Matter Expert is a person who is considered an authority in a particular area.
 There are two types of SMEs-

 • Business Process Expert has sufficient and relevant knowledge of the logic implemented in an application